 Most women who have a retroverted uterus were born with it.
 It’s genetic in the majority of cases and it’s completely normal.
 Nonetheless, sometimes a change in position is due to menopause or pregnancy.

-Certain fertility problems, such as endometriosis and pelvic inflammatory disease, can also cause the uterus to tilt backwards.
+Certain fertility problems, such as endometriosis and pelvic inflammatory disease, can make a uterus to tilt backwards.
 The eventual resulting scars of these conditions might lead to a shift in the uterus position.

 How can I know if I have a tilted uterus?